About the Public Relations Option

 The multiplatform storytelling skills we teach our students are needed by nearly every major organization.
 Public relations is practiced by all organizations, whether nonprofit or a Fortune 500 multinational.

-U.S. News & World Report ranked public relations as one of the top 50 careers in America for 2011 and the U.S. Department of Labor has projected a 24 percent growth rate in the PR industry between 2008 and 2018.
-Money Magazine/CNN in 2011 ranked public relations as one of the top five jobs for working parents because of the field's relatively high pay, personal satisfaction, benefit to society and flexibility.
+In 2014, U.S. News & World Report ranked public relations as the best creative job and one of the top 100 careers in America, and the U.S. Department of Labor has projected a 12 percent growth rate in the PR industry between 2012 and 2022.
+Money Magazine/CNN in 2013 ranked public relations as one of the top 50 jobs because of the field's relatively high pay, personal satisfaction, benefit to society and flexibility.

 Students graduating from the PR option find employment in a wide variety of fields, including: